openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 ### Parameter 3: Switch off time

 Switch off time
-The switch off time will start running as soon as mode timeout is done.

-The Motion sensor is turned on and when movement is detected again.

-The mode timeout (cfg param 1) will start running all over again.
+<p&gtThe switch off time will start running as soon as mode timeout is done.</p&gt <p&gtThe Motion sensor is turned on and when movement is detected again.</p&gt <p&gtThe mode timeout (cfg param 1) will start running all over again.</p&gt <p&gtWhen switch off time is done a basic off message is sent to the associated node</p&gt

-When switch off time is done a basic off message is sent to the associated node Values in the range 0 to 2700 may be set.
+Values in the range 0 to 2700 may be set.

 The manufacturer defined default value is ```2700```.